vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (ApDhS) ¯ Apastamba’s Aphorisms on the Sacred Law of the Hindus.
 Edited in the ¯ original Sanskrit, with critical notes, variant readings from

-Hiran. yakeśi-dharmas¯utras, an alphabetical index of s¯utras, and word-index, together with extracts from Haradatta’s commentary, the Ujjvalā, by George B¨uhler.
-Third Edition.
-Poona 1932.
+Hiraṇyakeśi-dharmas¯utras, an alphabetical index of s¯utras, and word-index, together with extracts from Haradatta’s commentary, the Ujjvalā, by George B¨uhler.
+Third EditioṇPoona 1932.
 Bombay Sanskrit Series Nos.
 XLIV and L. Apastambagr ¯ .hyas¯utra

 (ApGS) The ¯ Apastambˆıya Gr ˆ .ihyasˆutra with extracts from the commentaries of Haradatta and Sudarśanārya.
 Edit. by M. Winternitz.
 Vienna 1887.